 The scene shown above looks like the middle of nowhere, but the photo was taken within the Albuquerque urban area.
 For "Burqueños" the Rio Grande and its bosque ("bos-keh," riparian woodlands) are a blessing of city life.
 The developed trails and lack of grades mean that "hikes" along the river are easy strolls.
 "The Bosque" is heavily used so expect to see other strollers (with or without dogs), horseback riders, and bicyclists.
 But this ain't Central Park; you'll also find unofficial paths and extended moments of solitude, even hazards.
 The Bosque is accessible year-round, including when winter has made rural roads a dicey proposition.

 In Albuquerque, “the Bosque” is managed as the 4,300 acre Rio Grande Valley State Park.
 On this web page I’ll list my favorite access points, from north to south.
 The list shows my bias: I live east of the river.
 For the full set of parking areas and trails, see this map.
+For a truly different half-day ramble in the Albuquerque Bosque, check out the Glass Garden.
 A separate page describes the Corrales Bosque.

 Starting from Bachechi Open Space

 This access point is on the east bank of the Rio Grande, next to Alameda Boulevard.
 If you live east of the river, head west on Alameda and turn left (south) into the large parking lot after Rio Grande Boulevard and before the river.
 From west of the river, head east on Alameda; right after crossing the river, turn right (south) into the parking lot.

 Once parked, head to the northwest corner of the lot and duck under the east end of the new Alameda Bridge.
 As soon as you do, you’ll encounter a pedestrian bridge across the local drainage canal.
 After crossing you have several options.